diagram-sankeyEnvironments

 Overview

-Deployments in Bluebricks provide a consistent, controlled, and repeatable way to execute a blueprint against a specific environment.
-A deployment represents the ongoing workflow responsible for provisioning, updating, and destroying all infrastructure defined by the blueprint—across every package, artifact, and dependency it contains.
+Environments in Bluebricks provide a consistent, controlled, and repeatable way to execute a blueprint against a specific collection.
+An environment represents the ongoing workflow responsible for provisioning, updating, and destroying all infrastructure defined by the blueprint—across every package, artifact, and dependency it contains.

-Once created, a deployment serves as the stable interface for managing the lifecycle of your infrastructure in that environment.
+Once created, an environment serves as the stable interface for managing the lifecycle of your infrastructure in that collection.
 It centralizes configuration, tracks every change, and ensures that updates are performed safely and predictably, regardless of how they are triggered.

-When you run a deployment, Bluebricks evaluates the blueprint and all of its child packages to produce a unified execution plan.
+When you create an environment run, Bluebricks evaluates the blueprint and all of its child packages to produce a unified execution plan.
 This plan captures every expected change across all layers of infrastructure, allowing you to:

 • Preview changes before applying them